tvosel/reload_lf/README.md

 ## Concept

 Cross-chain bridges allow users to transfer assets or data from one blockchain to another.
-A critical component of any bridge is the 'relayer' or 'oracle' network that monitors the source chain for specific events and relays them to the destination chain.
+A critical component of any bridge is the "relayer" or "oracle" network that monitors the source chain for specific events and relays them to the destination chain.

 This script simulates such a component.
-Its primary function is to:
+Its primary functions are to:
 1.  **Monitor** a `Bridge` smart contract on a source chain.
 2.  **Listen** for a `TokensLocked` event, which is emitted when a user deposits assets.
 3.  **Parse** the event data to extract details like the user, token, amount, and destination chain.